About the profile areas

 Frankston Heights is an established residential area, with a commercial area in the north-west.

-Major features of the area include Monash University (Peninsula Campus), Frankston Golf Club, St John of God Frankston Rehabilitation Hospital, Bruce Park, Bunarong Park, Jubilee Park, Robinsons Park, Wallace Avenue Reserve, Frankston Power Centre, Towerhill Shopping Centre and two schools.
+Major features of the area include Monash University (Peninsula Campus), Frankston Golf Club, St John of God Frankston Rehabilitation Hospital, Peninsula Hockey Centre, Bruce Park, Bunarong Park, Ferndale Reserve, Jubilee Park, Raphael Reserve, Robinsons Park, Wallace Avenue Reserve, Frankston Power Centre, Towerhill Shopping Centre and two schools.

 Frankston Heights encompasses the south-eastern part of the suburb of Frankston.